BillyGareth/BillyGareth/README.md

 <img src="https://media.tenor.com/images/bbe2e72ce059f349e925f1bf95057eea/tenor.gif" width="300" height="200" /> <img src="https://miro.medium.com/max/1200/1*zy2KnnDbAQBPdPC2XmeaGg.gif" width="300" height="200" /> <img src="https://miro.medium.com/max/1534/1*LtjX9ze971QwTHa7GKO3pA.gif" width="200" height="200" />

 About me:
+"*.....My day job is to speak in an arcane snake language to a crystal vibrating at 3,000,000,000 cycles per second sitting in a cloud so that it can alter probabilities in the real world.
+If that isn't magic what is....🤔😎👀"*
 - 🔭 I’m currently working on ...AI>ML>Deep Learning && Data Science
 - 🌱 I’m currently learning ...ML Research
 - 👯 I’m looking to collaborate on ...Artificial Intelligence and Gaming